How to Dry Brush—and Why It’s So Potent

 Illustrations by Louisa Cannell

 To do it yourself, start at your feet and brush upward towards the heart.
 Similarly, when you start on your arms, begin at the hands and work upward.
 Use firm, small strokes upwards, or work in a circular motion.
 For the stomach, work in a counterclockwise pattern.
 Harsh exfoliation is never the point; be sure not to press too hard, or use too-stiff of a brush.
 “Any kind of brushing or exfoliation should be gentle and should never break the skin.”
 Marrone adds.
 “I’ve tried skin brushes that are so hard they cannot be used due to the damage they do.
-I chose a medium soft cactus bristles for our skin brush for gentleness: The skin should never be scratched or damaged.”
+I chose medium-soft cactus bristles for our skin brush for gentleness; the skin should never be scratched or damaged.”

 Dedicate at least three to five minutes to brushing.
 Marrone says the increased circulation and exfoliation regular dry brushing stimulates helps smooth the appearance of cellulite, too.